loftware/docs/README.md

 Loft is:
 - an open source, peer-reviewed index of Swift libraries.
-- a community of developers and users evolving these libraries, and library development in general.
+- a community of developers and users evolving:
+  - individual libraries
+  - the Swift library ecosystem
+  - best practices for Swift programming.
+- an incubation area for libraries targeted at Loft.

 ## Why?